 Sometimes a hotel can have a pool that’s so awesome it becomes the destination.
 Pack your cute tankini, ‘cause these can’t-miss pools are worth a trip to the Sunshine state all on their own.
 You might even have a hard time convincing your kids to leave the pools and head over to see Mickey!
-Here are five amazing Orlando resort pools.
+Here are some amazing Orlando resort pools.

 We’ve visited some of these locations as part of press trips or other visits at no cost to us.
-Post may contain affiliate links.
+This post contains affiliate links.
 A purchase/click through one of these links may result in a commission paid to us.
 All opinions are our own.